<h2>Before bankruptcy: Replacing your lost social security card</h2>

 To fill in the form, I needed to know what my social security number is, know my parents names and know where I was born.
 (The form asks for my parents social security numbers, but not having them wasn’t a problem–there was a box to check unknown.)
 And of course I needed my Virginia driver’s license.
 A passport would also work.

 Besides Manassas, they also have offices in Alexandria, Arlington and Fredericksburg.

 You can also apply by mailing to your nearest social security office.
 But that doesn’t work very well.
 Why?
 You need to mail your ORIGINAL picture id.
 I don’t recommend mailing your driver’s license to social security and driving around without it for a month until they get back to you.
 If you have a passport and you aren’t going anywhere, you could mail that.

 At least once a month, we have bankruptcy clients who only figure out at the last minute that they don’t have their social security card.
 As I said, a W-2 or a 1099 will also work.
-But in this security conscious time we are living in, probably getting a replacement social security card issued is a good idea.
+But in this security conscious time we are living in, probably getting a replacement social security card issued before bankruptcy is a good idea.